-Parent-Child Garden is an opportunity for families to join together in the soothing environment of a Waldorf early childhood classroom to explore the rewarding and challenging task of raising young children.
-The weekly, teacher-led classes for babies, toddlers and pre-nursery children with a parent or caregiver are offered in eight-week sessions in the fall, winter and spring.
+Parent-Child Garden is an opportunity for families to join together in our inviting Waldorf early childhood classroom to explore the rewarding and challenging task of raising young children.
+Weekly teacher-led classes for babies, toddlers and pre-nursery children with a parent or caregiver are offered in ten week sessions in the fall, winter and spring.

 Parent Child Garden Age Groups

-The classes are specially designed for each developmental stage, from four month old babies to two- and three-year olds, and are nurturing for both parent and child.
-During each class there is time for movement, free exploration, singing and games, beginning with lullabies for newborns and moving onto interactive games as the children grow.
+Classes are specially designed for each developmental stage, from babies starting at four months to two- and three-year olds, and are nurturing for both parent and child.
+Each class has time for movement, free exploration, singing and games, beginning with lullabies for newborns and moving onto interactive games as the children grow.
 A brief observation period gives parents the chance to practice bringing quiet awareness to their children’s ever-growing capacities, fostering appreciation and bonding.
 Each class also includes time for sharing.

 - for babies up to one year old with a caregiver

 - for one- to two-years-olds with a caregiver